Covid 19 coronavirus: Peter Dunne says legal basis for Govt's decisions need to be absolute as lockdown legality challenged

 "People have felt included in the process, and that, plus a still huge sense of community fear about Covid-19, has secured their compliance," he said.

-"However, none of that justifies treating due process, and sticking to the law, as just some sort of optional extra that can be picked up and discarded as it suits, as now seems to be the case.
+"However, none of that justifies treating due process, and sticking to the law, as just some sort of optional extra that can be picked up and discarded as it suits, as now seems to be the case."

 He said when governments assume that they know best, and the law and convention can be pushed aside if it conflicts with their plans, the public has reason to be concerned.